This post may contain affiliate links which won’t change your price but will share some commission.

 Easy Chicken Pot Pie Recipe with Homemade Pie Crust

-This easy chicken pot pie recipe is a great way to turn a small amount of leftover chicken into a whole new meal.
-If you don't have leftover cooked chicken, you can substitute a boneless breast or a couple of boneless chicken thighs.
+This homemade chicken pot pie recipe is a great way to turn a small amount of leftover chicken into a whole new meal.
+If you don’t have leftover cooked chicken, you can substitute a boneless breast or a couple of boneless chicken thighs.
 Just dice up your chicken and add it to the onions and celery to cook before adding the broth and vegetables.

 I like to make a two crust chicken pot pie with homemade crust, but you could also use premade crust if you’re in a hurry, or make the pie with a single top crust.
 The boys love a nice, flaky crust, so for me it’s worth a little extra time.